ohdyno/presentations/slides/testing/content.md

 - Tests <!-- .element class="fragment" -->
 - Test-first <!-- .element class="fragment" -->

-note:
-- we are not paid to write tests
-- we are paid to deliver business value through software.
-    - especially when considering short term vs long term

 ## History TDD / BDD and Unit Testing
 (according to Kent Beck, as I understand it...)